 Saint Francisville in Lawrence County, Illinois — The American Midwest (Great Lakes)

-Topics.
-This historical marker is listed in these topic lists: Bridges & Viaducts • Railroads & Streetcars.
-A significant historical date for this entry is April 26, 2016.
+Topics and series.
+This historical marker is listed in these topic lists: Architecture • Churches & Religion • Settlements & Settlers.
+In addition, it is included in the Daughters of the American Colonists series list.
+A significant historical year for this entry is 1836.

 Other nearby markers.
 At least 8 other markers are within 9 miles of this marker, measured as the crow flies.
-St. Francisville Cabin (about 300 feet away, measured in a direct line); To Victory (about 400 feet away); Veterans Memorial (approx. 0.4 miles away); St. Francis Xavier Church (approx. half a mile away); Clark's Advance (approx. half a mile away); War Memorial (approx. 5.4 miles away); Red Banks Trace (approx. 8.3 miles away in Indiana); Five Unknown Soldiers Memorial (approx. 8.3 miles away in Indiana).
+Veterans Memorial (about 800 feet away, measured in a direct line); Clark's Advance (approx. 0.3 miles away); To Victory (approx. 0.4 miles away); St. Francisville Cabin (approx. 0.4 miles away); 13th Street Bridge (approx. half a mile away); War Memorial (approx. 5.3 miles away); Red Banks Trace (approx. 8.2 miles away in Indiana); Five Unknown Soldiers Memorial (approx. 8.2 miles away in Indiana).
 Touch for a list and map of all markers in Saint Francisville.